AIEGIS Identity

 The law is catching up.

-EU AI Act Article 26 — enforces 2026-08-02.
+EU AI Act Article 26 — applicability depends on role and use case; Annex III high-risk obligations expected from 2 December 2027, product-integrated timelines from 2 August 2028, subject to final legislative publication.
 High-risk AI deployers must keep agent activity logs, identify the operator, prove human oversight, and surface the AI's identity to affected persons.
-Penalties up to 7% of global revenue.

 NIST AI RMF (Govern → Map → Measure → Manage), GDPR Article 22 automated-decisioning rights, and emerging frameworks (Singapore MGAIF, South African POPIA) all require the same primitive: an accountable, revocable, cryptographically-attested agent identity.

-An agent passport — anchored to a real human, on real hardware, attested by a real biometric — is what the regulation looks like in production code.
+An agent passport — anchored to a real human, on real hardware, with the device's own Face ID or Touch ID attesting the enrolled user (AIEGIS receives only a signed attestation, never biometric data) — is what the regulation looks like in production code.
 Without it, the audit conversation has no anchor.

 02 — Enterprise